ggerganov/llama.cpp/examples/main/README.md

 -   `-h, --help`: Display a help message showing all available options and their default values.
 This is particularly useful for checking the latest options and default values, as they can change frequently, and the information in this document may become outdated.
 -   `--verbose-prompt`: Print the prompt before generating text.
--   `--mtest`: Test the model's functionality by running a series of tests to ensure it's working properly.
 -   `-ngl N, --n-gpu-layers N`: When compiled with appropriate support (currently CLBlast or cuBLAS), this option allows offloading some layers to the GPU for computation.
 Generally results in increased performance.
 -   `-mg i, --main-gpu i`: When using multiple GPUs this option controls which GPU is used for small tensors for which the overhead of splitting the computation across all GPUs is not worthwhile.
 The GPU in question will use slightly more VRAM to store a scratch buffer for temporary results.
 By default GPU 0 is used.
 Requires cuBLAS.
 -   `-ts SPLIT, --tensor-split SPLIT`: When using multiple GPUs this option controls how large tensors should be split across all GPUs. `SPLIT` is a comma-separated list of non-negative values that assigns the proportion of data that each GPU should get in order.
 For example, "3,2" will assign 60% of the data to GPU 0 and 40% to GPU 1.
 By default the data is split in proportion to VRAM but this may not be optimal for performance.
 Requires cuBLAS.